Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Introduction

 \section{Introduction}

-Large language models (LLMs) are often hosted on cloud, which introduces privacy concerns as prompts can include sensitive data, ranging from personal communications to health information.
-Not surprisingly, many IT, healthcare and financial industries, wary of information breaches, restrict the usage of cloud LLM at work~\cite{jpmorgan_restrict_2023, apple_restrict_2023}.
-Privacy concerns also subject cloud-hosted LLM serving to regulations like GDPR and HIPAA~\cite{gdpr_2016, hipaa_1996, italy_restrict_2023}, hampering their adoption.
-Cloud-hosted LLM serving further raise intellectual property (IP) concerns as prompts are increasingly recognized as IPs with emerging marketplaces.
-Both privacy and IP concerns underscore the importance of safeguarding prompt confidentiality in cloud environments.
+To use today's cloud-hosted large language model (LLM) services, a user risks exposing private information in prompts to adversaries in the cloud, including the cloud provider and the LLM provider.
+Confidential computing (CC)~\cite{confidential_computing} has emerged as a promising solution to protect user information from the cloud provider.
+With CC, an LLM service can run inside a confidential virtual machine (CVM), hidden from the cloud provider.
+However, it does not protect user information from the LLM provider because the LLM service receives prompts in plaintext.

-This paper aims at \emph{\name} in cloud-hosted LLM serving.
-We assume that \textbf{the users and the LLM provider are mutually untrusted}.
-Each party seeks to uncover the other's secrets, namely user prompts and LLM weights.
-Under this assumption, our design secures user prompt confidentiality while achieving three additional crucial goals for commercial deployment: (1) \emph{Model confidentiality} prevents LLM weight leakage to users; (2) \emph{\Outinv} guarantees the LLM responses remain the same regardless of whether security measures are applied or not; (3) \emph{Compute efficiency} requires the introduction of security measures does not significantly increase the service cost.
+This paper solves this problem with \emph{\name}.
+We assume that \textbf{users and the LLM provider are mutually untrusted, while neither trusts the cloud provider}.
+Each party seeks to uncover the other's secrets, namely user prompts and LLM parameters.
+Under this assumption, our design secures user prompt confidentiality from adversaries in the cloud, including the cloud provider and the LLM provider, while achieving three additional crucial goals for commercial deployment: \begin{itemize}[topsep=0.1em,itemsep=-0.1ex,leftmargin=*] \item \emph{Model confidentiality} prevents LLM parameter leakage to users or the cloud provider; \item \emph{\Outinv} guarantees that the LLM responses remain the same regardless of whether security measures are applied or not; \item \emph{Compute efficiency} requires that the applied security measures do not significantly increase the LLM serving cost. \end{itemize} Details of our threat model and design goals are in \S\ref{sec:design}.